terraform-linters/tflint/docs/user-guide/module-inspection.md

 # Module Inspection

 By default, TFLint inspects only the root module.
 It can optionally also inspect [module calls](https://www.terraform.io/docs/configuration/blocks/modules/syntax.html#calling-a-child-module).
-When this option is enabled, the child module is evaluated with the specified variable inputs.
-Module inspection is designed to run on both local modules (`./*`) and remotely sourced ones (registry, git, etc.).
-It attempts to validate module _calls_ (`module`) rather than linting the static content of child modules.
+When this option is enabled, TFLint evaluates each call (i.e. `module` block) and emits any issues that result from the specified input variables.
+Module inspection is designed to run on all module calls, whether the `source` is local (`./*`) or remote (registry, git, etc.).

 ```hcl
 module "aws_instance" {